AyaBaghdadi/ios_translate_native/README.md

 # Technicalisto

-## IOS How to Translate App in Many Language Native using [ BundleLocalization & UserDefaults ]
+## IOS How to Translate App in Many Language Native using [ BundleLocalization & UserDefaults & Objective-C files]

 Note :
        for easy understand firstly read this file ** once **